MicrosoftDocs/m365copilot-docs/docs/index.md

 ### Copilot connectors

-Copilot connectors enable seamless integration with various external services and data sources, and they are the basic building blocks of Copilot extensions.
+Copilot connectors enable seamless integration with various external services and data sources, and they're the basic building blocks of Copilot extensions.
 They allow developers and IT admins to build Custom Actions and Custom Grounding to Microsoft Copilot's out-of-box features via Copilot extensions.

 #### Graph connectors

-Graph connectors are a type of Copilot connector that enable bringing additional information periodically to the Microsoft Graph making it discoverable across various Microsoft 365 experiences including Copilot for Microsoft 365.
+Graph connectors are a type of Copilot connector that enables bringing additional information periodically to the Microsoft Graph making it discoverable across various Microsoft 365 experiences including Copilot for Microsoft 365.

 With Graph connectors, you can: